urdadx/hype/README.md

 # Hyper⚡️

-An alternative to Linktree but with added features and customizations all for free!
+An opensource alternative to Linktree but with added features and customizations all for free!

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)